irondsd/cjournal-api/README.md

 **Arguments**

-- `"id":int` a locally unique identifier if this record
-- `"exercise_type":string` a name of an exercise patient completed
+- `"exercise_type":string` (Required) a name of an exercise patient completed
-- `"time_started":string` unix timestamp of the time exercise started
+- `"time_started":string` (Required) unix timestamp of the time exercise started
-- `"duration":int` duration of the exercise in seconds
+- `"duration":int` (Required) duration of the exercise in seconds
-- `"successful":boolean` if the exercise was terminated
+- `"successful":boolean` (Required) if the exercise was terminated
-- `"distance":float` total distance covered in meters
+- `"distance":float` (Optional) total distance covered in meters
-- `"steps":int` total steps taken during the exercise
+- `"steps":int` (Optional) total steps taken during the exercise

 **Response**

 - `201 Created` on success
+- `400 Bad Request` if some of the values were wrong

 ```json
 {